Do you live in Norway and intend to work as a self-employed person in another Nordic country?

 Taxation in Norway

-Pursuant to Norwegian tax rules, income from work that a self-employed person carries out in another Nordic country is liable to tax in Norway in the same way as if the work had been carried out in Norway.
+When you work as a self-employed person in another Nordic country, your income is liable to tax in Norway in the same way as if the work had been carried out in Norway.

 If the business income is also taxed in the other Nordic country, you can claim a deduction from Norwegian tax (credit) for the tax paid abroad.
 The deduction cannot exceed an amount proportionate to the Norwegian tax on the income earned abroad.